DongwookYoon/RichReviewXBlock/README.md

 From (http://meinit.nl/the-3-most-important-kill-signals-on-the-linux-unix-command-line)

+### Backup Server

+RichReview comes with a backup server.
+It's a server that uses Cron Jobs to:

+- Maintain a local copy of the Azure Storage
+- Create daily snapshots of the Azure Redis Cache
+- Save log files of running processes in the VM

+You can run these jobs independently or use the Cron Job app to trigger them periodically.

+Go to `utils/backup_server` and run `setup.sh`.

 ### Test RichReview

 You're finally done!
-You can test RichReview straight from the VM (https://40.85.241.164:443).
-In the future there will be a weblink.
+You can test RichReview straight from the VM.
+I

 ## License